3MFConsortium/spec_slice/slice.md

 3MF consumers that do not claim support for the Slice Extension have no responsibility to parse or otherwise process sliced model data.

-All slice models are referenced from /<object> elements.
-The reference can be within the same model file as the /<object> or from a different file in the same 3MF package.
+All slice models are referenced from \<object> elements.
+The reference can be within the same model file as the \<object> or from a different file in the same 3MF package.
 As defined in the 3MF Core Specification, all valid 3MF packages MUST contain a mesh representation of all models in the package.
 In order to balance the need for a guaranteed core representation with the need to be space efficient with 3MF packages, producers can choose to include different resolutions for the mesh models included when slice models are the primary representation in the package.
-The meshresolution attribute at the /<object> level indicates the relative resolution of the mesh.
+The meshresolution attribute at the \<object> level indicates the relative resolution of the mesh.

 There is a single transform for each build item.
 If both 2D slice and 3D mesh models are included in the 3MF package, the item transform is limited according to the transforms section in Chapter 3.
 This limitation ensures that the models are arranged in a consistent manner for both slice and mesh representations when they are both used.

 # Chapter 2.
 Resources

-Element **/<resources>**
+Element **\<resources>**

 | diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_42c3072087e5da3.png) |
 | --- | --- |

-The /<slicestack> element encapsulates slice data.
-Unlike /<object> elements, /<slicestack> elements MUST NOT be referenced directly from /<build> items.
-Instead, they are referenced from /<object> elements to ensure that object positions are maintained for both 3D and 2D content.
+The \<slicestack> element encapsulates slice data.
+Unlike \<object> elements, \<slicestack> elements MUST NOT be referenced directly from \<build> items.
+Instead, they are referenced from \<object> elements to ensure that object positions are maintained for both 3D and 2D content.

 ## Object

-Element **/<object>**
+Element **\<object>**

 | diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_c2f78cb30dc4329a.png) |
 | --- | --- |